brokenricefilms/dotfiles/README.md

 - The project started before college and is still actively developing today.
 - Design my Linux distro for everyday use and programming environments, optimized for productivity and simplicity.
-- For me dotfiles is very personal, but you can find some tips, tricks, function i used in this repos (i copy alot in internet, if not have a create once cuz i a programmer)
+- For me dotfiles is very personal, but you can find some tips, tricks, function i used in this repos (i copy a lot in internet, if not have i create once cuz am a programmer)

 ## Feature